NunoSempere/nunosempere.github.io/ea/ForecastingNewsletter/April2020.md

 Whatever happened to forecasting?
 April 2020
 ============================================

 A forecasting digest with a focus on experimental forecasting.
-You can sign up [here](https://mailchi.mp/18fccca46f83/forecastingnewsletter).
+- You can sign up [here](https://mailchi.mp/18fccca46f83/forecastingnewsletter).
+- You can also see this post on the [EA forum](https://forum.effectivealtruism.org/posts/9YJKugJ68qTFzMNCM/forecasting-newsletter-april-2020) or on LessWrong [here](https://www.lesswrong.com/posts/e4C7hTmbmPfLjJzXT/forecasting-newsletter-april-2020-1).

 The newsletter itself is experimental, but there will be at least five more iterations.

+Conflict of interest: With Foretold in general and Jacob Laguerros in particular.
+This is marked as (c.o.i) throughout the text.

 ## Index
 - Prediction Markets & Forecasting platforms.